DerBrunoIR/CourseGraph/README.md

 - precise requirements are preferred over unprecise, since it signals some importance.

-- I mapped vague and ambiguous terms to dependencies by using context and my experience.
+- I mapped vague and ambiguous terms to dependencies by using description context and my experience.
 If terms have been too vague or too ambiguous, they have been ignored.

 However, the result should be taken with a grain of salt for the following reasons:
 - Course requirements section could be outdated.
 - Authors could overestimate or underestimate their course requirements.
 - Authors use vague or ambiguous terms to describe their course requirements.
 - Misinterpretation on my side.
-- Since I'm using my experience to determine requirements, the results are biased and limited to my experience.

 In total, labeling took around two days.
-But they can be improved.
-You are welcome to contribute to the labels.
-This could reduce the amount of misinterpretations and bias.

 The interpreted dependencies can be found at `./Informatik/24_8_31/graph.json`.